8 Effective Ways to Discipline Children

 Time out

 Time out is a child behaviour management strategy that involves separating your child from the situation in which they are misbehaving.
-The child discipline technique can be effective at home by removing them from their bedroom, playroom, etc., and away from other children who might also be misbehaving.
+The child discipline technique can be effective at home by removing them from their bedroom, playroom, etc., and away from other misbehaving children.

-When implementing time out, it’s important to make sure your child is calm and quiet before releasing them back into the situation.
-We recommend setting a timer for one or two minutes per year of age (e.g., a five-year-old would spend five minutes in time out).
+When implementing time out, it’s important to ensure your child is calm and quiet before releasing them back into the situation.
+We recommend setting a timer for one or two minutes per year of age (e.g., a five-year-old would spend five minutes in time-out).

 Confiscation